New Customer? Get Gold or Silver at Spot!

 Coin Type - 2005 Chief Justice John Marshall commemorative silver coin.

-US Mint Chief Engraver John Mercanti designed the obverse of this commemorative Silver Dollar.
+John Mercanti designed the obverse of the 2005 Chief Justice John Marshall Silver Dollar.
 He used an 1808 painting by Charles de Saint-Memin as his model for the contemporary likeness of the Chief Justice.
 The coin features a bust of Marshall, facing left, with the words “CHIEF JUSTICE UNITED STATES SUPREME COURT 1801 – 1835” on the upper periphery.
-To the left of his portrait is “JOHN MARSHALL – LIBERTY” in three likes and to the right of his bust is the phrase “IN GOD WE TRUST.”
+To the left of his portrait is “JOHN MARSHALL – LIBERTY” in three lines and to the right of his bust is the phrase “IN GOD WE TRUST”.
 The date of striking “2005” is below the word LIBERTY.

 (A 2005-P Chief Justice John Marshall Silver Dollar, Uncirculated, Obverse [left], Reverse [right].)